bnb-chain/bnb-chain.github.io/docs/validator/fullnode.md

 :::note
 Your --datadir flag should point to the folder where the extracted snapshot data is.
-In our case, we created a new folder named node, and we moved the extracted snapshot data to this folder.
+In our case, we created a new folder named `node`, and we moved the extracted snapshot data to this folder.

 ```
 mv server/data-seed/geth/chaindata node/geth/chaindata